 In fact, it’s thought that a huge, ancient snake lives in the temple and feasts on the bats that live there.
-It’s a cave temple which is also thought to have healing waters.
+It’s a cave temple that is also thought to have healing waters.

 Bali tends to be very multi-lingual.
 English is only generally spoken on the island for tourism purposes!
 It’s likely most people here will speak Indonesian and Balinese.

-Bali is well known for being a capital of massage.
+Bali is well known for being the capital of massage.
 There are thought to be more than 1,200 different spa locations across the islands!

 Tradition in Bali dictates that a clean plate does not show you are finished eating.
 Instead, you will need to leave a small amount of food on your plate to establish this.

 Bali is well known for smithing gold and silver.
-So much so, that you can actually visit boutiques on the island which will; custom make jewellery and pieces for you!
+So much so, that you can actually visit boutiques on the island which will; custom make jewelry and pieces for you!